Hasidic Jewish council urges community to follow guidelines after illegal gatherings | CBC News

 Hasidic Jewish council urges community to follow guidelines after illegal gatherings

-Quebec's Hasidic Jewish council is asking all community members to follow public health guidelines after Montreal police reportedly halted three religious gatherings in Outremont this weekend.
+Quebec's Hasidic Jewish council is asking all community members to follow public health guidelines after Montreal police intervened at several illegal gatherings in Outremont and the Plateau this weekend.

 "It is with regret that the Council of Hasidic Jews of Quebec has learned that certain members of the community have not respected the public health guideline limiting the number of people in a religious institution to 10," the council said in a statement Saturday night.

+In all, police were called to nine places where people were allegedly contravening public health rules on Saturday, and identified 223 offenders.
+Police issued 15 tickets for illegal indoor assemblies as well as one for breaking the curfew.

 According to SPVM spokesperson Const.
-Véronique Comtois, police were called to a synagogue on the corner of Hutchison Street and Saint-Viateur Avenue at around 9:30 Saturday morning.
+Véronique Comtois, police were called to a synagogue on the corner of Hutchison Street and St-Viateur Avenue around 9:30 Saturday morning.

 There, Comtois said, officers found dozens of people inside the building.
 Police identified them and issued a general offence report, Comtois said.

-That report will be analyzed and fines may be issued at a later date, she said.
+That report will be analyzed and more fines may be issued at a later date, she said.

 Just over two hours later, Montreal police issued another general offence report after being called to a place of worship on Durocher Street, near the corner of Lajoie Street.
 Comtois said officers found a group of people gathered both inside and outside.